aws-samples/amazon-cognito-vue-workshop/docs/SignUp.md

   - This array of attributes will be passed to the sign-up method as a parameter.
 In this example we are only passing the email when the user signs up.
 You can pass other attributes such as first name or phone as an example.

 - Next we call the **_signUp_** method that is part of the Cognito SDK to interact with User Pool via the SDK
-  - The username, password, and user attribute list are passed as parameters
+  - The username, password, and user attribute list are passed as parameters to the method.
-- If method calls is success you are redirected to the **_Confirm User Form_**
+- If the method calls is success you are redirected to the **_Confirm User Form_**
 - If the method calls fails an error message is displayed

 ## Sign-up code